Welcome

 The world of Air Plants (Tillandsia) is truly captivating.
 Belonging to the Bromeliad family, Tillandsias live without soil and bloom only once in their lifetime.
 Display these soil-free beauties in seashells or terrariums, or simply mount them on driftwood.

 There are many reasons to add a Palm tree to your indoor greenhouse, provided you’ve got the space.
 Palms purify the air and enhance indoor humidity.
-In addition, a palm tree’s lush, tropical appearance creates an exotic ambiance, making your sunroom feel like a tropical paradise.
+In addition, a palm tree’s lush, tropical appearance creates an exotic ambiance, making your sunroom feel like a tropical paradise and an inviting urban jungle.

 Green up your small sunroom with the beautiful Mini Succulents.
 Decorating with these versatile small plants, as part of your porch sunroom ideas, can be a rewarding and fun experience.
 Whether you choose assorted mini succulents or a succulent dish garden, these cuties will surely brighten your sunroom effortlessly.